 The support vehicle will transport one bag per person.
 Please bring a waterproof duffel bag as your luggage, which will be transported by the chase vehicle.
 We suggest packing everything into this bag so that your belongings don’t get wet in the back of the pick up truck.
-You may also want to bring small tail bag or backpack for personal items to mount to the motorcycle.
+You may also want to bring a small tail bag or backpack for personal items to mount to the motorcycle.
 If you bring a tankbag, make sure that it uses straps and not magnets, which won’t work on the plastic tanks.

 Internet Access and Phone Service

 Some hotels on the tour offer Internet access free of charge, but some might charge a small fee.
-Also keep in mind that purchased Internet access for hot spots in Mexico only work in large cities and in areas that we will not be covering on our tour.
+Also keep in mind that purchased Internet access for hot spots in South America only work in large cities and in areas that we will not be covering on our tour.
 Ask your cell phone provider about their international calling plan and data package options available for trips and traveling abroad.
 Many cell phone companies, as well as SPOT, now sell global phones, which are useful if you plan to regularly travel outside of the U.S. or Canada.
 Another option would be to purchase a pre-paid cell phone or SIM card for international calling or to use Skype, or Facetime which is the most cost-efficient option.